 What if I encounter an issue during the update?

 Restore your site to its previous state using the backup files that you created.
-Contact Apigee Support and provide any error messages that were reported during the update.
+Contact Apigee Edge Support and provide any error messages that were reported during the update.